-SECTION L CONTROLS
+CONTROLS

-WARNING: Installation, adjustment and service of boiler controls including timing of various operating functions must be performed by a qualified installer, service agency or the gas supplier.
+WARNING: Installation, adjustment and service of boiler controls including timing of various operating functions must be performed by a qualified installer or service agency.
 Failure to do so may result in control damage, boiler malfunction, property damage, personal injury, or death.